 Table of Contents

-How to migrate backend code (.cs files) from .NET Framework to .NET8
+How to migrate backend code (.cs files) from .NET Framework 4.8 to .NET 10

 When it comes to converting .NET customizations, this is the at-a-glance view of extensibility point compatibility between DW9 and DW10: